arfath11/Social-API/Readme.md

 - **Render:** A cloud platform used for hosting and deploying the Spring Boot application.

 - The Neo4j database is deployed on an AWS EC2 instance.
-You can find the database dump file in the `neo4j_dump` directory for reference.
+You can find the database dump file called  `neo4j_dump` in root dir for reference.

   **Note:** The Render instance hosting this API may spin down due to inactivity.
 If you experience slow loading, please be patient as it restarts.